 1. Calls and Voicemail

-This let you see and interact with messages that people leave you – you can play back any messages that are left, and, better yet, if you’ve integrated your Microsoft Teams into your Telephony system, like we have, Microsoft Teams has transcribing capabilities that will convert your voice messages into text.
-This is especially great when you’re in a situation where listening to your voicemail may not be feasible – at a coffee shop where it’s too loud, for instance.
+This lets you see and interact with messages that people leave you – you can play back any messages that are left, and, better yet, if you’ve integrated your Microsoft Teams into your Telephony system as we have, Microsoft Teams transcribe capabilities that will convert your voice messages into text.
+This is especially great when you’re in a situation where listening to your voicemail may not be feasible – at a coffee shop where it’s too loud.

 2. Chat Capabilities

 Did you know that it takes 2 minutes to process an email?
-These 2 minutes do not include the time you spend to respond to that email, or doing the action items that the email has asked for.
-It is literally the time that it takes for your brain to understand what the email is conveying.
+These 2 minutes do not include the time you spend responding to that email or doing the action items the email has asked for.
+It is time for your brain to understand what the email conveys.